ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

   - critique
   - new ideas
   - others to show their work
-- Public archives (unless specific reason)
+- Public archives are the default

 .bottomnote[https://theapacheway.com/on-list/]
 .topnote[long-lived projects]

 ???
-Note: while the ASF currently relies on mailing lists, this is changing: what we really mean is: if it didn't happen in an official archived and searchable place, then it didn't happen.
+Note: while the ASF currently relies on mailing lists, we are actively adapting this lesson to other technologies like slack, discord, wechat.

+What this means is: if it didn't happen in a space managed by the project, that is archived in a well-known place, and easily searchable, then it didn't happen.

-Archiving **everything** means that newcomers can get up to speed with all the information of the project available for them in an easy to share and search way.
-Even if your documentation doesn't lead new users through this, having it available both for people to find, and especially for people to reference when questions come up is the most important thing.
+Archiving **everything** means that newcomers can get up to speed with all the information of the project available for them in an easy to share and search way - this helps newcomers understand where the project is going, and see how the community interacts with each other.
+Archives are also valuable for long-term cohesion, because when repeat questions come up, we can see our past decision - and the discussion that led to it.

 You should default to using a public list - like dev@ or user@ - for almost everything.
 There are only a few things, like security bugs